-- Type of value: The possible fillers for this facet are Pro-totypical, Inherited, Distinguishing.
-An attribute's value is a Prototypical one if the value is true for any prototypical instance of the concept, but exceptions are permitted with a degree of softness expressed by the facet Rank-ing.
+- Type of value: The possible fillers for this facet are Prototypical, Inherited, Distinguishing.
+An attribute's value is Prototypical if the value is true for any prototypical instance or the concept, but exceptions are permitted with a degree of softness expressed by the facet Ranking.
 An attribute's value can be Inherited from some super concept or it can be a Distinguishing value, that is a value that differentiates among siblings.
 Note that distinguishing values become inherited values for subclasses of the class; - Exceptions: It can be either a single value or a subset of the domain.
 It indicates those values that are permitted in the concept description because in the domain, but deemed exceptional from a common sense viewpoint.
-The exceptional values are not only those which differ from the prototypical ones but also any value which is possible but highly unlikely; - Ranking: An integer describing the degree of confidence of the fact that the attribute takes the values pecified in the facet Value.
+The exceptional values are not those which differ from the prototypical ones but any value which is possible but highly unlikely; - Ranking: An integer describing the degree of confidence of the fact that the attribute takes the value specified in the facet Value.
 It describe the class membership condition.
 The possible values are 1: All, 2: Almost all, 3: Most, 4: Possible, 5: A Few, 6: Almost none, 7: None.
-For example, in the description of the concept Bird the slot Ability to Fly takes value Yeswith Ranking 3, since not all birds fly; - Change frequency: Its possible values are: Regular, Once only, Volatile, Never.
+For example, in the description of the concept Bird the slot Ability to Fly takes value Yes with Ranking 3, since there are many types of birds that do not fly.
+Associating a degree of confidence with a pair (Attribute, Value) is also an arbitrary process that depends on the way in which the knowledge engineers writing the ontology perceive the domain.
+By giving 7 possibilities to fill the slot ranking we aim to provide knowledge engineers with the possibility to express with more detail their perception of the domain; - Change frequency: Its possible values are: Regular, Once only, Volatile, Never.
 This facet describes how often an attribute's value changes.
 If the information is set equal to Regular it means that the process is continuous (see section below), for instance the age of a person can be modelled as changing regularly; if set equal to Once only it indicates that only one change is possible, for example a person's date of birth changes only once.
-If the slot is set equal to Never it means that the value associated with the attribute cannot change, and finally Volatile indicates that the attribute's value can change more than once, for example people can change job more than once; - Event: Describes conditions under which the value changes.
+If the slot is set equal to Never it means that the value associated with the attribute cannot change, and finally Volatile indicates that the attribute's value can change more than once, for example people a person's blood pressure can change several times, both because of the aging process and because of specific events such as chock or diseases; - Event: Describes conditions under which the value changes.
 It is the set $\{((E_j, S_j, V_j), R_j)|j = 1, \dots, m\}$ where $E_j$ is an event, $S_j$ is the state of the pair attribute-value associated with a property, $V_j$ defines the event validity and $R_j$ denotes whether the change is reversible or not.
-The semantics of this facet is explained in the section below.
+The semantics of this facet is explained in the section below; - Documentation: This is not strictly speaking a facet, but a string that is add to document the choices made by the knowledge engineers while filling the slots.
+It should give an account of information such as why the ranking has been set to a specific value or what is the context associated with a prototype (see below the discussion concerning prototypes).
+It is added to keep track of the process leading to the modelling decisions.